 In an instant, his undamaged eye burst into a plume of blue flame.
 Everett hollered in pain, struggling in vain to put the fire out.
-He attempted to close his eyes, but that simply caused the lid to burn away in a plume of ash.
-Trying to smother the flames with his functioning hand left his palms burned and skin melting, blood and melted skin doing little to douse the rampaging fire dancing within his skull.
+He attempted to close his eyes, but that simply caused the lid to burn away in a cloud of ash.
+Trying to smother the flames with his functioning hand left his palms burned and melting, his dripping blood and skin doing little to douse the rampaging fire dancing within his skull.
 The air around them flooded with the stench of burning flesh, yet still, through the screams and agony, he could not stop.
-Instinct drove him to fight the fire, no matter the cost, and he clawed at his own face in desperation until trails of blood poured from his ripped skin.
+Instinct drove him to fight the fire, no matter the cost, and he clawed at his own face in desperation until trails of blood poured from tears ripped by his own fingernails.